CarloNeuschulz/OOP-PPJ-2025/README.md

 # OOP-PPJ-2025
-This is the repository for uni course Object-Orientated-Programming that revolves about the Programmingprojekt we have to finish this winter brake.
+This is the repository for my uni course Object-Orientated-Programming that revolves about the Programmingproject we have to finish this winter brake.